AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/archived/2022-09-05-11ty-serverless-object-permalinks/index.md

 ---
-title: "11ty Serverless and Object Permalinks: Hybrid Rendering"
+title: '11ty Serverless and Object Permalinks: Hybrid Rendering'
-description: Learn how to reuse a single source template in 11ty Serverless to generate both a static and server-rendered page.
+description: Use a single source template in 11ty Serverless to generate both a static and server-rendered page.
 keywords: [11ty serverless, object permalink]
 categories: [11ty, netlify, ssg, forms]
 ---